emacsorphanage/git-gutter/README.md

 So `git-gutter.el` does not call update function within `git-gutter:update-threshold` second(Default is 1 second) at `window-configuration-change-hook`.
 Please set longer time if you feel slow yet.
+Update function is always called if `git-gutter:update-threshold` is nil.

 If you even feel Emacs slow, please remove `window-configuration-change-hook` to update points as below and instead you update `M-x git-gutter` manually when needed.